 According to the requirements in KI#1, users (human user) are authenticated based on the identifier of a human user using a UE for using operator or non-operator deployed services, i.e. the user identifier needs to be sent to the network.
 The solution assumes the following:

-NOTE: User authentication hereafter refers to both the authentication of human user.
+NOTE: User authentication hereafter refers to the authentication of human user.

 - The user identifier is sent from the UE to the network during user activation procedure which takes place after the UE registered into the network.